 Your choice in coaster is a matter of preference, but generally speaking, the most effective ones will be made from:

-Specifically designed for restaurant and bar use, high quality pulp boards are extremely durable and highly absorbent.
+These are mainly for restaurant and bar use.
+High-quality pulp boards are extremely durable and highly absorbent.

 Made from the same material as wetsuits for diving, neoprene make a great absorbent material for coasters.
 They not only absorb liquid from your drink they also dry fast leaving you with no condensation or drips that spill over onto your coffee table.